Delta, Colorado

 Delta is a home rule city that is the county seat of and the most populous municipality in Delta County, Colorado, United States.
 The city population was 9,035 at the 2020 United States census.
 The United States Forest Service headquarters of the Grand Mesa, Gunnison, and Uncompahgre National Forests are located in Delta.

 History

 Delta was built as a trading post for the Ute people and early settlers.
 Fort Uncompahgre was built in 1828.

 The Delta, Colorado, post office opened on January 5, 1882, and the Town of Delta was incorporated on October 24, 1882.
 The town was named because of its location on the delta where the Uncompahgre River flows into the Gunnison River.

 Geography

-Delta is located in southwestern Delta County at coordinates and elevation 4961 ft.
+Delta is located in southwestern Delta County.
 The downtown area is situated south of the Gunnison River and east of the Uncompahgre River.
 The city limits extend north across the Gunnison into the area now known as "North Delta", then west 6 mi along U.S. Route 50 as far as Westwinds Airport.

 At the 2020 United States census, the town had a total area of 35.043 km2 including 0.665 km2 of water.

 Delta is part of the Colorado Western Slope region.